As an Amazon Associate I earn from qualifying purchases.

 four different packaged tofu blocks on a white background

-In short, tofu is basically soybeans but in a different form.
+In short, tofu is soybeans but in a different form.
 Let’s go over the steps of how tofu is made!

 1. Soybeans are broken down into a liquid mixture.

-2. The liquid mixture is then turned into a solid by a coagulation process (basically heating up the mixture to change the form)
+2. The liquid mixture is then turned into a solid by a coagulation process (basically heating up the mixture to change the form).

 3. Lastly, it is then nicely packed and pressed into the block form that we see in the stores.

-If you want to see it being made in action, you can check out this video!
-Fun fact – it’s been said that it was discovered on accident by a Chinese chef that was experimenting with different methods of soy over 2000 years ago.
+Fun fact – itโ€™s been said that tofu was discovered on accident over 2000 years ago by a Chinese chef who was experimenting with different methods of using soy.
 Thank goodness for accidental food discoveries!

 Tofu is primarily protein-based and is loaded with tons of vitamins and minerals such as iron and calcium.
 Depending on the type of tofu, it has about 20-40 grams of protein per block.
-Who said you can’t get enough protein on a plant-based diet?
-It’s also naturally gluten-free so it’s a great way to up your protein intake if your diet calls for excluding gluten-containing foods.
-Another big plus is that there is no cholesterol or saturated fats included so it’s a great fuel source for the heart!
+Who said you canโ€™t get enough protein on a plant-based diet?
+Itโ€™s also naturally gluten-free so itโ€™s a great way to up your protein intake if your diet calls for excluding gluten-containing foods.
+Another big plus is that there is no cholesterol or saturated fats included so itโ€™s a great fuel source for the heart!

 four different packaged tofu blocks on a white background